Create a Print-Rich Environment with Labels that Promote Literacy

 Daily Noodles Chinese Labels for creating a print-rich environment

 In hindsight, my Post-It note method has been much more effective because the Chinese characters are the clear focus.
-Post-It notes are cheap, and you can repurpose them for learning games as mentioned above.
+Post-It notes are cheap, and you can repurpose them for learning games, as mentioned above.

 In summary, we have created an effective, print-rich environment with plain white sheets of paper and Post-It notes.
-Each word is clearly visible, often from a distance.
+Each word is visible, often from a distance.
 No decorations or illustrations are needed.
 Save those creative urges for other projects!

 More advice on raising multilingual children

-1. Hi Betty, my son hasn’t even mastered his ABC.
+Hi Betty, my son hasn’t even mastered his ABC.
 I would also like him to learn Chinese at the same time.
 Would having both languages in each label be confusing or too overwhelming?

 Leave a Reply